q-viper/q-viper.github.io/_posts/2020-05-31-writing-a-deep-neural-network-from-scratch-on-python.md

 * If validation data is given on `val_x, val_y` then check their trainnable also.
 * Else, we will split the prepared indices of data for train and validation.
 * First we get number of indices for validation, then get indices for them and data too.
-* We will also edit `curr_ind` Instead of using actual data, i am using only indices because of memory.
+* We will also edit `curr_ind` Instead of using actual data, I am using only indices because of memory.
 * Then train just as above processes.
 * For `show_every`, We do pass entire train data and get accuracy, loss.
 And do similar for vlaidation set.